oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 The source code for the the eigenvalues and eigenvectors computation kernel can be found in `streaming_eigen.hpp` in the shared [include](../../include) directory.
 An detailed explanation of the algorithm of computing eigenvalues can be found [here](../pca/README.md#eigen-values-and-eigen-vectors-computation) in the PCA sample.

 ### Construct Output from Eigenvalues and Eigenvectors
-The final outputs of SVD can be constructed from the eigenvalues and eigenvectors of the input covariance.
+In `usv_from_eigens.hpp`, the final outputs of SVD is constructed from the eigenvalues and eigenvectors of the input covariance.

 Consider an input matrix $A$ of size $m \times n$.